Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The other iconic Ecole de Nancy venue is the museum of the same name.
 Also a former home (that of Eugène Corbin, whose funds subsidized the creation of the Nancy School), it is so perfect it will whisk you back more than a century with little effort.

-One of my favourite pieces in this extraordinary museum is known as "Dawn and Dusk", a magnificent bed designed by Gallé – his last design.
+One of my favorite pieces in this extraordinary museum is known as "Dawn and Dusk", a magnificent bed designed by Gallé – his last design.
 The strong symbolism of life, a butterfly, can be seen on both the headboard and the foot of the bed.

 Another remarkable piece is a tiled bathing nook, its author unknown.
 It is one of those structures that catches your eye and to which you keep returning, not knowing whether to love or hate it.